7Block Labs

 Defining MEV

-- Sandwich Attacks: Sandwiching a transaction between two trades to manipulate prices.
+• Sandwich Attacks: Trapping a transaction between two trades to manipulate prices.

 Why Protocol Developers Should Care

-- Security Risks: MEV extraction can lead to protocol re-orgs, chain splits, or censorship.
+• Security Risks: MEV extraction can lead to some pretty significant problems, such as protocol re-orgs, chain splits, or even censorship.

-- Economic Loss: Unintended MEV extraction can drain liquidity and reduce user participation.
+• Economic Loss: If MEV extraction occurs by accident, it can drain liquidity and discourage users from getting involved.

 How to Detect MEV: From Fundamentals to Advanced Techniques